placikk/treemetrics/README.md

 # Treemetrics

-An attempt to write a dimension-reducing algorithm from the cover of this [book](https://www.designofapproxalgs.com/book.pdf).
+An attempt to write an algorithm from the cover of this [book](https://www.designofapproxalgs.com/book.pdf).
 Here are some examples of images that this algorithm generates.
 You can try it yourself and see what it generates for you!

 ![screenshot](images/image1.png)